 Revolving Red Monuments Bulgaria

-In making this work, Drum is exploring the meaning of these monuments for the future of the countries of the former Soviet Bloc, the former U.S.S.R., and Russia.
+In making this work, Drum and her collaborators are exploring the meaning of these monuments for the future of the countries of the former Soviet Bloc, the former U.S.S.R., and Russia.
 How do pro-authoritarian, pro-Russian, right-wing figures across Europe and the U.S. view Soviet monuments now, especially those who revere Putin, a former KGB officer?
 In the 20th Century, Soviet imagery was used by leftist activists in the U.S. to symbolize workers’ rights and social programs that benefit the poor.
 Putin’s autocratic behavior, oppressive policies (particularly toward LGBTQ+ communities), violent punishment of his critics, and invasion of Ukraine have rendered soviet symbols unusable for the American left.
 Considering these divergent perspectives, might Soviet monuments be altered to reflect the many contradictions and shifts in our political and social zeitgeist?

 Drum posits that Augmented reality projects, like Revolving Red Monuments, allow artists and other participants to reframe Soviet monuments with mutable, flexible, and playful media.